fuzhouch/hashbld/README.md

 platform due to a lack of JIT.
 The correct approach is to build Haxe code to C, then compile it via cross-compliation toolset.

-### Q: Why maintain my build scripts while Hashlink already maintains its Makefile?
+### Q: Why do I maintain new build scripts while Hashlink already maintains its Makefile?

 [Hashlink codebase](https://github.com/HaxeFoundation/hashlink)
 maintains its own ``Makefile`` and ``CMakeLists.txt``.
 However, it does